flutter/website/flutter-for-react-native/index.md

 ## Introduction to Dart for JavaScript Developers

-Like React Native, Flutter provides reactive-style views — however, Flutter takes a different approach to avoid performance problems caused by the need for a JavaScript bridge by using a compiled programming language, [Dart](https://www.dartlang.org/).
-Dart is compiled “ahead of time” (AOT) into native code for multiple platforms which allows Flutter to communicate with the platform without going through a JavaScript bridge.
+Like React Native, Flutter uses reactive-style views.
+However, while RN transpiles to native widgets, Flutter compiles all the way to native code.
+Flutter controls each pixel on the screen, which avoids performance problems caused by the need for a JavaScript bridge.

 Dart is an easy language to learn and offers the following features:
 * Provides an open-source, scalable programming language for building web,